 While you may have the urge to tinker with your furnace to get it working, you’ll want to get help from a trained professional.

 During these times, you want a technician you can rely on, and that’s why we created our independent contractor certification program.
-With this program, you can find a trustworthy and dependable HVAC technician in your area who has all the right licences and certifications, training, experience, and more.
+With this program, you can find a trustworthy and dependable HVAC technician in your area who has all the right licenses and certifications, training, experience, and more.

 When choosing an HVAC contractor, we recommend checking that the company has: